subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 Figure 13

 Fig. 13 shows the LLM as integrated within the Kantian framework.
-It shows that both LLMs and Image ANNs serve as mathematical mappings from the language and image Latent Spaces to actual language and images respectively.
+It shows that both LLMs and Image ANNs serve as mathematical mappings from the language and image Latent Spaces to text and images respectively.

 Language is an all purpose technology that we humans have invented that enable us to communicate and as Wittgenstein pointed, it also serves as a model for the world.
 Moreover the language of science (and mathematics) is encompassed within this.
 This raises the interesting question: Since LLMs serve as a mathematical model for language, do LLMs inherit language's ability to generate all of human perception and scientific knowledge.
 We will get back to this question later in this essay, but before that lets examine the connection between language and images as revealed to us by ANNs.